POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Experiments

-\textbf{Summary-Augmented IPO Objective.} In this study, we adopt IPO as the underlying preference alignment framework for \tm{} and baselines, instead of DPO, as described in Section~\ref{sec:ipo}.
+\textbf{IPO as the Underlying Framework.} In this study, we adopt IPO as the underlying preference alignment framework for \tm{} and baselines, instead of DPO, as described in Section~\ref{sec:ipo}.
 Main results are shown in Table~\ref{tab:elix-ipo}, with transfer results reported in Table~\ref{tab:elix-transfer}.
-Across both settings, \tm{} based on IPO performs comparably to DPO across all metrics.
-This demonstrates that the benefits of our framework are not tied to a particular optimization objective; rather, \tm{} is broadly compatible with various forms of underlying preference alignment strategies.
+Across both settings, \tm{} based on IPO performs comparably to DPO across all metrics, confirming that \tm{} is broadly compatible with different underlying alignment frameworks.

-\textbf{Prompt-Dependent Preference Summaries.} Table~\ref{tab:elix-prompt-dependent} presents results when summaries are conditioned jointly on user signals and the upcoming user prompt, as introduced in Section~\ref{sec:prompt-dependent}.
-Transfer results to off-the-shelf LLMs are reported in Table~\ref{tab:elix-transfer}.
-Overall, when optimized with \tm{}, prompt-dependent summaries yield stronger performance, indicating that incorporating the prompt helps the inference model emphasize aspects of the user’s preferences most relevant to the immediate task.
-However, the improvements are incremental rather than dramatic, suggesting that most personalization signals are already captured by summaries based solely on user signals.
-Taken together, the two variants are complementary: prompt-independent summaries are preferable for efficiency and reusability, while prompt-dependent summaries can be advantageous when maximum task-specific alignment is required.